RyanAmeri/airspace-hugo/exampleSite/content/english/project/alfresco-italian-1.md

 info = "Development"
 label = "What We Did"
 [[information]]
-info = "WooCommerce"
-label = "Main Technology Used"
+info = "WooCommerce PHP JavaScript" label = "Technology Used"
 [[information]]
 info = "11 May 2020"
 label = "Completed on"